drdv/jemdoc-mode/README.md

 3. There is a simple option for editing code-blocks with proper syntax highlighting in an "edit-buffer" (see `jemdoc-mode-edit-code-block`, and the associated keybinding `C-x n r`).
-   The edited text can be inserted back in the jemdoc buffer (using a menu at the top of the "edit-buffer").
+   The edited text can be inserted back in the jemdoc buffer (using the menu at the top of the "edit-buffer").